dariomatias-dev/go-validators/README.md

 ### Functionality of Validators

 The validators have been created based on configurable functions, where the first set of parameters within the first pair of parentheses is used to configure the behavior of the validator, while the second set of parentheses receives the value to be validated.
-In the table of [validadores disponíveis](#validators-available), it's referenced which validators require which value to be provided in order to perform validation.
+In the table of [validators-available](#validators-available), it's referenced which validators require which value to be provided in order to perform validation.

 ### Usage